EnterpriseDB/tpa/docs/src/postgres_user.md

 The `postgres_user` and `postgres_group` settings (both `postgres` by default) are used consistently everywhere.
-You can change them if you need to run Postgres as a different user for some reason.
+You can change them if you need to run Postgres as a different user.